 Image, which hosts Good Letters, is both a literary journal and a multifaceted arts organization on the cutting edge of cultural change.
 Our mission is to support and showcase contemporary art that roams the ground between faith and mystery—art that calls us into the imaginative life and makes us aware of the rich possibilities of being human.

 Our flagship program is the journal, Image: each quarterly issue features fiction, poetry, painting, sculpture, architecture, film, music, and dance—as well as interviews, book reviews, essays, and memoirs.
 Annie Dillard, Franz Wright, Melanie Rae Thon, Sufjan Stevens, Elie Wiesel, Oscar Hijuelos, John Updike, Melissa Weinman, Mary Oliver, and other phenomenal artists have been published in Image.
-Subscribe to the print edition, the digital edition, or both.
+Subscribe here, or browse here.

 The Glen Workshop is our innovative summer arts program, combining the best elements of a workshop, an arts festival, and a conference.
 Daily classes, taught by nationally known authors and artists, offer close attention to artists of all levels.
 Afternoons and evenings feature readings, lectures, concerts, and worship services incorporating the arts.
-Glen East is held at Mt.
-Holyoke College in South Hadley, MA in June and Glen West is held at St. John’s College in Santa Fe, NM in August.
+The Glen is held at St. John’s College in Santa Fe, NM in August.

 The Glen Online offers online classes and manuscript critiques to refine and inspire participants’ creative abilities through one-on-one mentorships with writers and artists featured in Image and at our Glen Workshops.

-ImageUpdate is our email newsletter, sent twice a month—filled with information about what’s new in the world of art and faith, including news and reviews on the latest books, music, film, theater, gallery showings, websites, events, and more.
+ImageUpdate is our email newsletter, sent weekly—filled with information about what’s new in the world of art and faith, including news and reviews on the latest books, music, film, theater, gallery showings, websites, events, and more.

 ArtsandFaith is an online discussion community where members post about a wide range of topics, with a strong emphasis on film and music.
 A&F has also become known for its film lists—including the Top 100 Arts and Faith Films and the Top 25 Road Films, among others.